Bowery Savings Bank: 130 Bowery

 The bank's headquarters at 128–130 Bowery between Broome and Grand Streets was designed by Stanford White of the architecture firm of McKim, Mead & White, and built in 1893–95.
-The "L"-shaped building continues from Bowery through to Elizabeth Street, and has a second entrance facade at 228 Grand Street.
+The L-shaped building continues from Bowery through to Elizabeth Street, and has a second entrance facade at 228 Grand Street.
 White's choice of a Roman classical style for the building, a first, set a trend for bank buildings, first in New York, and then across the United States.
 The exterior features Corinthian columns and sculpted pediments by Frederic MacMonnies, while the interior gives the impression of a Roman temple, and is said to be one of the great spaces in New York.
 It features the extensive use of marble, in the teller's counters — which are made of yellow Siena marble — the walls, and the mosaic floors.
 In addition, White employed faux marble scagliola columns, coffered ceilings and stairs and skylights made of cast iron.

 The exterior of the original building was designated by the New York City Landmarks Preservation Commission as an official city landmark in 1966, and the interior was given the same designation in 1994.
 It was added to the National Register of Historic Places in 1980.
-It is currently "Capitale", restaurant, night club and event space which is popular as a wedding site.
+It is currently the Capitale, restaurant, night club and event space which is popular as a wedding site.
 In 2012, the connected building at 124 Bowery, designed by York & Sawyer and completed in 1902, was also designated a landmark.

 110 East 42nd Street

 The bank decided to move its headquarters in 1920, and a new building was constructed from 1921 to 1923 at 110 East 42nd Street between Park and Lexington Avenues across from Grand Central Terminal in Midtown Manhattan.
 It was designed by York and Sawyer in Italian Romanesque Revival style, with William Louis Ayres as the partner in charge.
 The huge interior, which measures 65 feet high, 80 feet wide and 197 1/2 feet long, utilizes marble, limestone, sandstone and bronze screens to create a space reminiscent of a basilica.
 It has been called "one of the great spaces of New York."
 A six-story addition to the east, which came to be called "The Chapel", was built in 1931–33.

 The building was designated a New York City landmark in 1996.
-The ground floor is now a Cipriani restaurant and upscale event space.
+The ground floor is now a Cipriani upscale event space.